ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 If a sufficient majority of the validators sampled reply with the same preferred transaction, this becomes the preferred choice of the validator that inquired.

-In the future, this node and all those who have participated in at least one round of sampling will reply with the transaction preferred by the majority.
+In the future, this node will reply with the transaction preferred by the majority.

-The validator repeats this sampling process until a sufficiently large portion of the validators queried reply with the same answer for a certain number of consecutive rounds.
+The node repeats this sampling process until the validators queried reply with the same answer for a sufficient number of consecutive rounds.

 - The number of validators required to be considered a "sufficient majority" is referred to as "α" (_alpha_).
 - The number of consecutive rounds required to reach consensus, a.k.a. the "Confidence Threshold," is referred to as "β" (_beta_).
+- Both α and β are configurable.

 When a transaction has no conflicts, finalization happens very quickly.
 When conflicts exist, honest validators quickly cluster around conflicting transactions, entering a